Cortisol, Circadian Rhythm and the Microbiome Stress Loop Explained

 It is a tightly linked system.

-3. Feeding Windows Control Both Microbes AND Cortisol
+3. Feeding Windows Control Both Microbes And Cortisol

 Your feeding schedule is the strongest external cue for: